rmsrosa/random_notes/docs/src/generative/score_and_langevin.md

 ```
 where $Z_0$ is another normalization constant.

-We discuss in more details the equilibrium distribution in the overdamped equation.
+We now discuss in more details the equilibrium distribution in the overdamped equation.
 For that, we look at the Fokker-Plank equation for
 ```math
     \mathrm{d} X_t = - \nabla U(X_t)\;\mathrm{d}t + \sqrt{\frac{2k_B T}{m}}\;\mathrm{d}W_{t},
 ```